mroonga/mroonga/doc/source/developer.rst

 Adding a document
 ^^^^^^^^^^^^^^^^^

-Write a document in ReStructuredText format, and save the document with .rst extension in "doc/source" directory.
+Write a document in reStructuredText format, and save the document with .rst extension in "doc/source" directory.

 See reStructuredText (reST) `concepts and syntax <http://sphinx-doc.org/latest/rest.html>`_ about how to write a document in ReStructuredText format.